OpenGVLab/MM-NIAH/README.md

 <img width="800" alt="image" src="assets/data_examples.jpg">

+## Main Findingds

+Based on our benchmark, we conducted a series of experiments.
+The main findings are summarized as follows:

+- The most advanced MLLMs (e.g. Gemini-1.5) still struggles to comprehend multimodal documents.

+- Image needles are much more difficult than text needles.

+- MLLMs fail to recognize the exact number of images in the document.

+- Models pre-trained on image-text interleaved data do not exhibit superior performance.

+- Training on background documents does not boost performance on MM-NIAH.

+- The "Lost in the Middle" problem also exists in MLLMs.

+- Long context capability of LLMs is NOT retained in MLLMs.

+- RAG boosts Text Needle Retrieval but not Image Needle Retrieval.

+- Placing questions before context does NOT improve model performance.

+- Humans achieve near-perfect performance on MM-NIAH.

+Please see [our paper](http://arxiv.org/abs/2406.07230) for more detailed analyses.

 ## Experimental Results

 For the retrieval and reasoning tasks, we utilize Accuracy as the evaluation metric.